-A class of drugs called biologics is also used.
-They are called biologics because the drugs are made of proteins found in living things.
-These proteins, usually part of the body's immune system, are genetically modified and processed to be used as treatment.
-Biologics, which are given as an injection or IV infusion, are designed to interfere with the inflammation that is the hallmark of Crohn's disease.
+Medications called biologics are also used to treat Crohn's.
+They are called biologics because the drugs are formulated from proteins found in the human body's immune system.
+The proteins are genetically modified and processed to be used as treatment.
+Biologics, which are given as an injection or IV infusion, are designed to interfere with the inflammatory processes that are the hallmark of Crohn's disease.

 Sometimes, drugs cannot keep Crohn’s disease under control.
 In those cases, surgery to remove a part of the bowel is sometimes needed.
 The disease, though, often returns to the area near where the inflamed part was removed.

 A healthy lifestyle is important in managing Crohn’s.
 Children and teens should exercise regularly and eat a healthy diet.
 People with this disease usually are able to lead a healthy and active life.
 Most children with Crohn’s are able to attend school and participate in sports and daily activities if the disease is treated and managed properly.